camunda/camunda/zeebe/docs/generalized_distribution.md

 This property is optional (empty string indicates no queue id).
 It is set on the `ENQUEUED` and `STARTED` intents.
 If it is set, the next property `queueInsertionKey` must be set as well.

-#### Queue insertion key

-This property is optional (-1 indicates no queue insertion key) unless the `queueId` is set.
-It is set on the `ENQUEUED` and `STARTED` intents.
-This indicates the position in the queue where this command is inserted.

 #### Value type

 The value is part of the record so we know what type of record we are distributing.
 We need this in